 2.2.2 Integration

-Following the ranking step for each miRNA as grouping factor, the best j miRNAs (we set j to 2) are selected and their groups (i.e.: their targets) are combined (Figure 2: yellow section).
-An RF model is trained with g() provided by the best j miRNAs instead of just mi.
-The model is tested and the performance measures are recorded.
+Following the ranking step for each miRNA as the grouping factor, the best j miRNAs (we set j to 2) are selected and their groups (i.e., their targets) are combined (Figure 2: yellow section).
+An RF model is trained with the g() provided by the best j miRNAs instead of just mi.
+The model is tested, and the performance measures are recorded.

-We performed the complete procedure 100 times using Monte Carlo cross validation (Figure 2: N-fold Cross validation loop).
+We performed the complete procedure 100 times using Monte Carlo cross-validation (Figure 2: N-fold Cross-validation loop).
 For each fold, the input is stratified random sampled and split into training and testing sets.
 The training set is submitted to t-test analysis.
-At maximum 2000 differentially expressed genes with a p-value below 0.05 are selected.
-The selected genes are then used to filter the test dataset so that both datasets contain the same genes.
-Within each iteration first the miRNAs are ranked and then the best j miRNAs are used to train a RF classifier combining the j best miRNAs.
+At maximum, 2000 differentially expressed genes with a p-value below 0.05 are selected.
+The selected genes are then used to filter the test dataset so both datasets contain the same genes.
+Within each iteration, the miRNAs are first ranked and then the best j miRNAs are used to train an RF classifier combining the j best miRNAs.
 The pseudo code is available as Algorithm 2.

 2.2.3 Workflow

 The algorithms we developed can be implemented in many systems.
-In order to test our approach and to provide a proof of principle as well as an interface for users, we developed the approach using the Konstanz Information Miner (KNIME).
+In order to test our approach and provide a proof of principle as well as an interface for users, we developed the approach using the Konstanz Information Miner (KNIME).
 The resulting KNIME workflow (Figure 3) is available for download from Bioinformatics online and https://malikyousef.com/.
 The workflow in Figure 3 consists of processing nodes and data connections (lines/edges).
 Data travels along the edges through the workflow.
-For better readability, and to increase modularity, meta-nodes (grey nodes; e.g.: Preprocess incl. t-test) encapsulate sub workflows.
+For better readability and to increase modularity, meta-nodes (grey nodes, e.g., preprocess including t-tests) encapsulate sub-workflows.
 Workflow control includes programming constructs such as loops (blue nodes) and branching.
 The maTE workflow in Figure 3 contains user input in the orange boxes and presents the results in the green box.
 Processing is performed in the yellow and blue box.
-The green dots under nodes indicate that the process has successfully succeeded.
+The green dots under the nodes indicate that the process has successfully succeeded.

 2.3 Classification Approach

-We used the random forest (RF) classifier implemented by the platform KNIME (Berthold et al., 2008).
-The classifier was trained and tested with a split into 80% training and 20% testing data.
-We have considered the under-sampling balancing approach to deal with imbalanced data.
+We used the RF classifier implemented by the KNIME platform (Berthold et al., 2008).
+The classifier was trained and tested with a split of 80% training and 20% testing data.
+We have considered the under-sampling balancing approach to analyze imbalanced data.
 The under-sampling balancing approach is reducing the size of the abundant class by keeping all samples in the rare class and randomly selecting an equal number of samples in the abundant class.
 This approach is repeated during each round of cross-validation.
 We implement 100-fold Monte Carlo cross-validation (MCCV) (Xu and Liang, 2001) for model training.
-We used the default RF parameters where the split criterion is information gain ratio.
-We didn’t limit the number of levels (tree depth) and the number of models was set to 100.
-Slight changes to these values did not change overall performance.
+We used the default RF parameters where the split criterion is the information gain ratio.
+We did not limit the number of levels (tree depth), and the number of models was set to 100.
+Slight changes to these values did not change the overall performance.

 2.3.1 Model Performance Evaluation

 For each established model, we calculated a number of statistical measures such as sensitivity, specificity, and accuracy to evaluate model performance.
-The following formulations were used to calculate the statistics (with TP: true positive, FP: false positive, TN: true negative, and FN referring to false negative classifications):
+The following formulations were used to calculate the statistics (TP: true positive, FP: false positive, TN: true negative, and FN: false negative):

 Sensitivity (SE, Recall) = TP / (TP + FN)